Home PowerBook 170: My First Laptop... sort of

 Cancel

-In the early 90s, I bought my first laptop for college: a slightly used PowerBook 170 that I got for a steal.
+In the early 90s, I bought my first laptop for college: a slightly used PowerBook 165 that I got for a steal.
 I loved that machine.
 It served me well for almost five years, surviving RAM and hard drive upgrades without ever letting me down.
+Still, though, it wasn’t a PowerBook 170 - that was unobtanium.
+(Same basic machine as the 165, but with that 1-bit active matrix screen that made the 170 so desirable in its day.

-A couple years ago, I decided it was time to restore it to its original glory.
-Thanks to a donor PowerBook 180 I found on eBay—dead screen, blown motherboard, but just the right parts cosmetically pristine, this machine now looks better than the day I bought it.
+A couple years ago, I decided it was time to restore the 165 to its original glory, but the screen was dead.
+Thanks to a donor PowerBook 180 I found on eBay—dead screen, blown motherboard, but just the right parts cosmetically pristine, and a couple other parts from a donor 170 that was pretty much dead except for the screen and mobo, this machine now looks better than the day I bought the 165… but now it’s the 170 I wanted!
 Even the little back door that covers the ports is intact, which is surprisingly hard to find.
+Despite being a total Frankenbuild, the thing really is a mint, no-compromises PowerBook 170, even if it took 3 machines to get there.
+And the CPU, modem, lower chassis, RAM, and floppy drive are from my original 165, the mainboard and screen are from the donor 170, and a bunch of plastic parts from the donor 180.

 PowerBook 170 - fully restored PowerBook 170 battery cover closed PowerBook 170 battery cover open

 Restoring a 30-year-old hard drive is a bit beyond my pay grade, so I dropped in a Raspberry Pi Zero and BlueSCSI to emulate one instead.
-It lives in the battery bay, which perfectly preserves the stock look.
+It fits neatly where the old hard drive was, but I ran a ribon cable to an SD card reader in the battery bay, which perfectly preserves the stock look while remaining accessible.
 (Yes, that’s gaffer’s tape.
 I haven’t gotten around to 3D printing a proper bracket yet.)

 Having this machine running again has brought me so much joy.
 I’ve played some old games and even installed Ssheven, an SSH client for 68030 Macs.
 I wish I’d taken pictures throughout the restoration process, but this was a weekend relaxation project during my working years—documentation wasn’t the priority.